iterative/dvc.org/content/blog/2021-02-26-february-21-community-gems.md

 If you're not interested in adding modules as explicit dependencies, there are a few other approaches:

-- Make your `requirements.txt` file a stage dependency in (if the loaded module comes from a package).
+- Make your `requirements.txt` file a stage dependency (if the loaded module comes from a package).
 - Manually rebuild the pipeline (with `dvc repro --force <stage>.dvc`) when you know an unmarked dependency is changed – although this is prone to human